Donating Blood: Giving the Gift of Life

 Who Should Not Give Blood?

+There are situations when you are not eligible to give blood.
+Some restrictions are temporary, meaning you can donate after a specific period of time.
+Other restrictions are permanent.
 Examples of situations where you should not give blood include but are not limited to:

 - Had a tattoo within the last 12 months in a state that does not regulate tattoo facilities